Optimal Control of Debt-to-GDP Ratio in an N-state Regime Switching Economy: The Optimal Debt Management Rule

 The remaining of this section is dedicated to proving the optimality of the control \eqref{eq:OC} for the original debt ratio management problem \eqref{eq:valueOC}.

 Before doing so, it is worth noticing that the debt ratio management policy prescribed by the controls in \eqref{eq:OC} involves two types of actions by the government: \\ $(a)$ {\it Small-scale actions} employed when the debt ratio $X_t$ approaches, at any time $t\geq 0$, either boundary $a(Y_t)$ from above or boundary $b(Y_t)$ from below.
 The purpose of these measures is to make sure (with a minimal effort) that the debt ratio level $X_t$ is kept inside the interval $[a(Y_t),b(Y_t)]$.
-Mathematically, these are the actions caused by the continuous parts $\widehat{\xi}^{cont}$ and $\widehat{\eta}^{cont}$ of the controls $\widehat{\xi}$ and $\widehat{\eta}$, respectively (Skorokhod reflection-type policies); \\ $(b)$ {\it Large-scale actions} employed when the debt ratio $X_t$, at any time $t\geq 0$, is either below the boundary $a(Y_t)$ or above the boundary $b(Y_t)$.
+Mathematically, these are the actions caused by the continuous parts ${\xi}^{\star,cont}$ and ${\eta}^{\star,cont}$ of the controls ${\xi}^\star$ and ${\eta}^\star$, respectively (Skorokhod reflection-type policies); \\ $(b)$ {\it Large-scale actions} employed when the debt ratio $X_t$, at any time $t\geq 0$, is either below the boundary $a(Y_t)$ or above the boundary $b(Y_t)$.
 The purpose of these measures is to bring immediately the debt ratio level $X_t$ back inside the interval $[a(Y_t),b(Y_t)]$.
-Mathematically, these are the actions caused at time $t=0$, by the initial jumps $(a(i)-x)^{+}$ and $(x-b(i))^{+}$, or at any time $t>0$, by the jump parts $\Delta\widehat{\xi}_{t}:=\widehat{\xi}_{t+}-\widehat{\xi}_{t}$ and $\Delta\widehat{\eta}_{t}:=\widehat{\eta}_{t+}-\widehat{\eta}_{t}$ of the controls $\widehat{\xi}$ and $\widehat{\eta}$, respectively (Lump-sum-type policies).
+Mathematically, these are the actions caused at time $t=0$, by the initial jumps $(a(i)-x)^{+}$ and $(x-b(i))^{+}$, or at any time $t>0$, by the jump parts $\Delta{\xi}^\star_{t}:={\xi}^\star_{t+}-{\xi}^\star_{t}$ and $\Delta{\eta}^\star_{t}:={\eta}^\star_{t+}-{\eta}^\star_{t}$ of the controls ${\xi}^\star$ and ${\eta}^\star$, respectively (Lump-sum-type policies).

-\begin{remark} Note that, the large-scale actions mentioned in $(b)$ above, caused by the jump parts $\Delta\widehat{\xi}_{t}$ and $\Delta\widehat{\eta}_{t}$ of the controls for $t>0$, will only be needed at times of jumps of the macroeconomic regime-switching process $Y_t$.
+\begin{remark} Note that, the large-scale actions mentioned in $(b)$ above, caused by the jump parts $\Delta{\xi}^\star_{t}$ and $\Delta{\eta}^\star_{t}$ of the controls for $t>0$, will only be needed at times of jumps of the macroeconomic regime switching process $Y_t$.
 These are the only times when the debt ratio level $X_t$ may exit the interval $[a(Y_{t}),b(Y_{t})]$.
-This is an interesting feature, coming from the inclusion of regime-switching macroeconomic factors in the model, not usually observed in bounded-variation stochastic control problems without regime-switching, where a lump-sum action may be required only at time $t=0$ (see, e.g., \cite{GuoPham}, among others). \end{remark}
+This is an interesting feature, coming from the inclusion of regime switching macroeconomic factors in the model, not usually observed in bounded-variation stochastic control problems without regime switching, where a lump-sum action may be required only at time $t=0$ (see, e.g., \cite{GuoPham}, among others). \end{remark}